 I suggest that on the 10 day off periods you take zeolite.
 By doing so you will greatly speed up the chelation process.

-Any questions about heavy metal poisoning or yeast infections in general you can contact us through the contact page of this website.
+Any questions about heavy metal poisoning or yeast infections in general you can contact us through the contact page of this website or see your doctor.

 1. Chelator combination as therapeutic strategy in mercury and lead poisonings.
 JanAaseth, Olga P.Ajsuvakova, Anatoly V.Skalny, Margarita G.Skalnaya, Alexey A.Tinkov.
 Coordination Chemistry Reviews Volume 358, 1 March 2018, Pages 1-12

 Copyright © 2003 - 2021.
 All Rights Reserved under USC Title 17.

 Do not copy content from the pages of this website without our expressed written consent.
 To do so is Plagiarism, Not Fair Use, is illegal, and a violation of the The Digital Millennium Copyright Act of 1998.